History of condoms: Renaissance

 A page from De Morbo Gallico ('On the French Disease'), Gabriele Falloppio's treatise on syphilis.
 Published in 1564, it describes what is possibly the first use of condoms.

 Prior to the 15th century, some use of glans condoms (devices covering only the head of the penis) is recorded in Asia.
 Glans condoms seem to have been used for birth control, and to have been known only by members of the upper classes.
 In China, glans condoms may have been made of oiled silk paper, or of lamb intestines.
-In Japan, condoms called Kabuto-gata (甲形) were made of tortoise shell or animal horn.
+In Japan, condoms called were made of tortoise shell or animal horn.
 In England, there is evidence that condoms made of animal organs were available in the time of Henry VIII (the mid-1500s).

 The first well-documented outbreak of what is now known as syphilis occurred in 1494 among French troops.
 The disease then swept across Europe.
 As Jared Diamond describes it, "when syphilis was first definitely recorded in Europe in 1495, its pustules often covered the body from the head to the knees, caused flesh to fall from people's faces, and led to death within a few months."
 (The disease is less frequently fatal today.)
 By 1505, the disease had spread to Asia, and within a few decades had "decimated large areas of China".

 In 16th-century Italy, Gabriele Falloppio authored the earliest uncontested description of condom use.
 De Morbo Gallico ("The French Disease", referring to syphilis) was published in 1564, two years after Falloppio's death.
 In this tract, he recommended use of a device he claimed to have invented: linen sheaths soaked in a chemical solution and allowed to dry before use.
 The cloths he described were sized to cover the glans of the penis, and were held on with a ribbon.
 Fallopio claimed to have performed an experimental trial of the linen sheath on 1100 men, and reported that none of them had contracted the dreaded disease.